This post may contain affiliate links. Please see our disclosure policy.

 By Ashley Adamant

-Rhubarb liqueur has a delightful rhubarb flavor (and color), and it's just sweet enough to enjoy on it's own.
+Rhubarb liqueur has a delightful rhubarb flavor (and color), and it's just sweet enough to enjoy on its own.
 Or, add it to your favorite rhubarb cocktails!

 Prep: 15 minutes